Analogical proportions: Analogical Proportions

 \section{Analogical Proportions}

-In the rest of the paper, we may assume some `known' source domain $\mathbb A$ and some `unknown' target domain $\mathbb B$, both $L$-algebras of same language $L$.
-We may think of the source domain $\mathbb A$ as our background knowledge---a repertoire of elements we are familiar with---whereas $\mathbb B$ stands for an unfamiliar domain which we want to explore via analogical transfer from $\mathbb A$.
-For this we will consider analogical equations which are expressions of the form `$a$ is to $b$ what $c$ is to $z$'---in symbols, $a:b::c:z$---where $a$ and $b$ are elements of $\mathbb A$, $c$ is an element of $\mathbb B$, and $z$ is a variable.
-Solutions to analogical equations will be elements of $\mathbb B$ which are to $c$ in $\mathbb B$ what $a$ is to $b$ in $\mathbb A$ in a mathematically precise way (\prettyref{def:abcz}).
+In the rest of the paper, we may assume some `known' source domain $\mathfrak A$ and some `unknown' target domain $\mathfrak B$, both $L$-algebras of same language $L$.
+We may think of the source domain $\mathfrak A$ as our background knowledge---a repertoire of elements we are familiar with---whereas $\mathfrak B$ stands for an unfamiliar domain which we want to explore via analogical transfer from $\mathfrak A$.
+For this we will first consider arrow equations of the form `$a$ transforms into $b$ as $c$ transforms into $x$'---in symbols, $a\to b\righttherefore c\to x$---where $a$ and $b$ are source elements of $\mathfrak A$, $c$ is a target element of $\mathfrak B$, and $x$ is a variable.
+Solutions to arrow equations will be elements of $\mathfrak B$ which are obtained from $c$ in $\mathfrak B$ as $b$ is obtained from $a$ in $\mathfrak A$ in a mathematically precise way (\prettyref{def:models}).
 Specifically, we want to functionally relate elements of an algebra via term rewrite rules as follows.
-Recall from \prettyref{exa:exa} that transforming 2 into 4 in the algebra $(\mathbb N,\cdot)$ of non-negative integers with multiplication means transforming $s(2)$ into $t(2)$,\footnote{To be more precise, we transform $s^{(\mathbb N,\cdot)}(2)$ into $t^{(\mathbb N,\cdot)}(2)$.} where $s(z):=z$ and $t(z):=z^2$ are terms.
-We can state this transformation more pictorially as the term rewrite rule $s\to t$.
+Recall from \prettyref{exa:exa} that transforming 2 into 4 in the algebra $(\mathbb N,\cdot)$ means transforming $s(2)$ into $t(2)$,\footnote{To be more precise, we transform $s^{(\mathbb N,\cdot)}(2)$ into $t^{(\mathbb N,\cdot)}(2)$.} where $s(z):=z$ and $t(z):=z^2$ are terms.
+We can state this transformation more pictorially as the term rewrite rule $s\to t$ or $z\to z^2$.
 Now transforming the word $ab$ `in the same way' means to transform $s(ab)$ into $t(ab)$, which again is an instance of $s\to t$.
 Let us make this notation official.